 The Nnwdaf interface is defined for 5GC NFs, to request subscription to network analytics delivery for a particular context, to cancel subscription to network analytics delivery and to request a specific report of network analytics for a particular context.

 NOTE: The 5G System architecture also allows other consumers such as OAM and CEF (Charging Enablement Function) to request network analytics information from NWDAF.

+The 5G System architecture allows any 5GC NF to request network analytics information from an NWDAF using a DCCF standalone function.

+Figure 4.2-3: Network Data Analytics Exposure architecture using Data Collection Coordination

+As depicted in figure 4.2-3, the Ndccf interface is defined for any NF to support subscription request(s) to network analytics, to cancel subscription for network analytics, and to request a specific report of network analytics.
+If the analytics is not already being collected, the DCCF requests the analytics from the NWDAF using Nnwdaf services.
+The DCCF may collect the analytics and deliver it to the NF, or the DCCF may rely on a messaging framework to collect analytics and deliver it to the NF.

 NEXT CHANGE (ALL NEW TEXT)